-Heroin, like most other drugs like marijuana, is detectable in hair follicles for much longer than any other part of the body.
-For this reason, when testing for the use of drugs over an extended period or if testing for frequent use, most employers will use hair follicle tests.
+Heroin, like most other drugs, is detectable in hair follicles for much longer than any other part of the body.
+For this reason, when testing for the use of drugs over an extended period, or if testing for infrequent use, most employers or other entities will use hair follicle tests.

 With this test, it is possible to see heroin use up to three months after use.
-Keep in mind that the more frequently someone uses the drugs, the stronger presence it will have in the follicle.
-One-time use likely won’t show up in a hair follicle test because it has a weak presence.
+Keep in mind that the more frequently someone uses heroin, the stronger the presence it will have in the follicle.
+One-time use likely won’t show up in a hair follicle test.

 Smoking vs. Injecting

-Although the two methods of using heroin are different, because heroin still inevitably reaches the brain in one form or another, the symptoms are typically the same.
+Although the two methods of using heroin are different, heroin still inevitably reaches the brain, so the effects of heroin are typically the same with smoking and injecting.
 With that in mind, when injected, heroin enters the bloodstream directly, and the full potency of the drug reaches the brain rapidly.
-This can be extremely dangerous and is often a cause of overdose.
+This can be extremely dangerous; it can be a cause of overdose.

 When smoking, on the other hand, the drug must enter the bloodstream through the lungs.
-Some of the drug’s potency is lost in the smoke, and it must go through extra steps before it reaches the brain.
+Some of the drug’s potency is lost in the smoke.
+Heroin must also pass through lung cells to reach the blood before it reaches the brain.

-When injected, heroin is detectable in the system for longer because it has a higher bioavailability than when smokes.
-The metabolites of heroin will remain unchanged in most cases, which makes it more detectable in urine and other areas of the body.
+When injected, heroin is detectable in the system for longer than with smoking, because it has a higher bioavailability.
+The metabolites of heroin are the same with smoking or injecting.

-On the other hand, when smoked, heroin loses much of its bioavailability through the smoke and is often around 52%.
-Because it is less concentrated, the body can metabolize it quicker, and it isn’t as detectable for as long as it is when injected.
+Smoked heroin loses much of its bioavailability through the smoke.
+Smoked heroin’s bioavailability is around 52%.
+Because it is less concentrated when smoked, the body can metabolize it quicker.
+Therefore heroin isn’t as detectable for as long when smoked as it is when injected.

 Can you flush it out sooner?

-The most effective way to beat a heroin drug test is to get completely clean through professional addiction treatment.
-Professional addiction treatment will also help curb many of the potentially harmful withdrawal symptoms.
+The most effective way to beat a heroin drug test is to get sober.
+Professional addiction treatment can help you get through the withdrawal symptoms and help keep your addiction in remission.

-Apart from getting clean, other ways to help clear the drug out of your system as quickly as possible include drinking lots of water, light exercise, eating healthy, and taking dietary supplements.
+Apart from getting sober, other ways to help clear heroin out of your system as quickly as possible include drinking lots of water, light exercise, eating healthy, and taking dietary supplements.

-Drinking water will help hydrate your body and speed up the process as your system expels exogenous substances, toxins, and metabolites.
+Drinking water will help hydrate your body and speed up the process of expelling exogenous substances, toxins, and metabolites.

-Light exercise including walking or slow jogging can help your body increase its blood circulation and boost your metabolism as the body expels toxins.
+Light exercise, including walking or slow jogging, can increase blood circulation and boost your metabolism.
+This helps your body expel toxins.

-Supplementation of vitamins and minerals that support liver and kidney function can help prevent the drug from lingering around longer in the body by speeding up the person’s metabolism.
+Supplementation of vitamins and minerals that support liver and kidney function can help prevent heroin from lingering around longer in the body by speeding up the person’s metabolism.

 Types of Tests for Heroin

-There are a few ways that employers or other agencies will test for the presence of heroin in a person’s body.
+There are a few ways that employers and others test for the presence of heroin in a person’s body.
 The most common FDA approved drugs of abuse screenings include the hair follicle test, urine test, blood test, and saliva test.
-Because the signs of heroin will last longer in some areas of the body, the sensitivity of these tests can vary.
+Because traces of heroin last for differing times in different body fluids, the sensitivity of these tests can vary.

-Most commonly, urine tests are the most affordable and fastest way to test for the presence of drugs in someone’s system.
-Even so, hair follicle tests will provide a broader picture of a person’s drug use history, going back as much as 90 days.
+Urine tests are the most affordable and fastest way to test for the presence of drugs in someone’s system.
+Hair follicle tests provide a broader picture of a person’s drug use history, going back as much as 90 days.

-Although heroin doesn’t stay in a user’s system for quite as long as a drug like marijuana, it is still incredibly dangerous and dangerously addictive.
-If you or somebody you know is struggling with a heroin or opioid addiction, we strongly recommend that you seek help from a professional addiction counselor.
-Once clean, our sobriety tracker can help past users keep track of their days clean and stay on the road to full recovery.
+Although heroin doesn’t stay in a user’s system for quite as long as a drug like marijuana, it is still incredibly dangerous and addictive.
+If you or somebody you know is struggling with a heroin or other opioid addiction, we strongly recommend that you seek help from a professional addiction counselor.
+Once sober, our sobriety tracker can help former users keep track of their days sober and stay on the road to full recovery.